-In October 2017, the artist Juan-Pedro Fabra Guemberena set up a studio at Hjällbo torg, where he has been working to produce the new work that opens at December 7.
+In October 2017, the artist Juan-Pedro Fabra Guemberena set up a studio at Hjällbo torg, where he had been working to produce the new work that opened at December 7.

-The work is the start of a longer project, which will continue over the next year when Fabra returns to the refugee camp Moheda in Småland, where he arrived in 1979 from Uruguay.
-He aims at making a monument over this long abolished and forgotten place.
-The project starts in Hjällbo, where Juan-Pedro Fabra will start his journey between centre and periphery, fact and mythology, the visible and invisible.
+The work was the start of a longer project, which continued over 2018 when Fabra returned to the refugee camp Moheda in Småland, where he arrived in 1979 from Uruguay.
+He aimed at making a monument over this long abolished and forgotten place.
+The project started in Hjällbo, where Juan-Pedro Fabra will start his journey between centre and periphery, fact and mythology, the visible and invisible.

-The installation in the old zoo-shop of Hjällbo is composed by large paintings, wooden structures and a film where we can see the actor/performer Segal Mohamed present the small play of these children’s mythology.
+The installation in the old zoo-shop of Hjällbo was composed by large paintings, wooden structures and a film where we saw the actor/performer Segal Mohamed present the small play of these children’s mythology.

-THE CHILDREN FROM HJÄLLBO (THE CHILDREN FROM MOHEDA) is curated by Anna van der Vliet, Artistic Director ICIA – Institute for Contemporary Ideas and Art and art consultant at Gothenburg Art.
+THE CHILDREN FROM HJÄLLBO (THE CHILDREN FROM MOHEDA) was curated by Anna van der Vliet, Artistic Director ICIA – Institute for Contemporary Ideas and Art and art consultant at Gothenburg Art.

 Special thanks to Segal Mohamed, Gustavo Perillo and the team at Gothenburg Film Studios.